Vrindavan heat stirs up old bhajan memories

 Perhaps that is what happened, as the heat has made it difficult to sustain any kind of discipline over the past few days.
 The enthusiasm that overcame me just a few days ago wilted suddenly.
 It seems that I have been afflicted with something akin to narcolepsy.
 I will be working or meditating and then be overcome by a precipitous need to lie down and drift off into a lengthy nap.

 For most of the time in Nabadwip, I recall getting up regularly in the early hours and scurrying off to the Ganges, usually energetically chanting a host of memorized stanzas and ashtakas, bathing in the holy river before dawn and coming back with a clay jug of Ganges water for all our cooking and drinking needs.
 Harinam, puja, house cleaning, cooking, begging for food if necessary, studying.
-Our days were very disciplined and classical bhajananandi lives.
+Our [Madhusudan's and my] days were very disciplined and classical bhajananandi lives.

 |It was a lot more desolate and quiet 25 years beforehand.
 These photos were taken by Madhavananda.|